 Thoracic Ultrasound-Guided Lung/Pleural/Lymph Node Biopsies

-As a pioneer and a leader in the use of ultrasound technology, UC San Diego Medical Center is proud to offer our patients minimally invasive biopsy options.
+As a pioneer and a leader in the use of ultrasound technology, UC San Diego Health is proud to offer our patients minimally invasive biopsy options.
 In the Interventional Pulmonology Unit, an ultrasound is used as an adjunct to many procedures, including thoracentesis, paracentesis, lung biopsy, pleural biopsy, and lymph node aspiration.
 It enchances the physicians ability to safely sample lung lesions and neck or body lymph nodes with high accuracy.

 This tool can be used to determine if infection, cancer, or other inflammatory processes are present.
 An ultrasound is used by our physicians after examining PET and body or chest CAT scans to determine when an ultrasound guided procedure is needed to diagnose lung disease or lymph node pathology.